 The output file from TC-dland is a NetCDF format file containing a gridded field representing the distance to the nearest coastline or island, as specified in the input file.
 This file is used in the TC-Pairs tool to compute the distance from land for each track point in the adeck and bdeck.
-As noted in Section 3.8, precomputed distance to land (NetCDF output from TC-dland) files are available in the release.
-In the installed share/met/tc data directory:
+The precomputed distance to land (NetCDF output from TC-dland) files are available in the release.
+In the installed share/met/tc\data directory: